-With our upcoming (temporary) move to Provence, I’ve been preoccupied with visions of lavender laced plateaus and pink flamingos.
+Before our move to Provence, I was preoccupied with visions of lavender laced plateaux and pink flamingos.
 But the southeastern corner of France is home to more than these pastel coloured delights.

 There’s just something magical about the perspective gained at the top of a mountain peak or kayaking through canyons.
-And the more I research my new home turf, I realise Provence is blessed with unabashed raw beauty.
-Here is my pick of the eight top natural attractions in Provence.
+And the more I get to know my new home turf, I realise Provence is blessed with unabashed raw beauty.
+Here is my pick of the eight top natural Provence attractions.

-Must-See Natural Attractions in Provence
+Must-See Natural Provence Attractions

-Sandwiched between Marseille and Cassis lies one of the most breathtaking natural wonders of France, The Calanques.
+Sandwiched between Marseille and Cassis lies one of the most breathtaking natural wonders of France, the Calanques.
 A series of limestone coloured promontories meet the turquoise waters of the Mediterranean sea, creating sheltered inlets between the sheer rock faces.

 Grottos of Provence

 Today, guided tours allow visitors to safely navigate this mysterious underground world of stalactites and stalagmites.
 Below I’ve picked out a few of the most captivating looking caves.

 - Caves of Saint Cezaire.
-45-minute family friendly tour for €8 adults, and €5.50 for children.
+45-minute family-friendly tour for €8 adults, and €5.50 for children.

 - Les Grottes de Thouzon.
-45-minute family friendly tour for €8.90 Adults, and €6.50 for children.
+45-minute family-friendly tour for €8.90 Adults, and €6.50 for children.